-Ideally, every processor in laptop or desktop computers typically has its own standard clock speed.
 The speed of this CPU clock determines, albeit partially, the speed at which the processor performs or executes a specific task.

 Especially in the laptop computers, the clock speed will be lowered by the CPU periodically.
 This is done to save power.